Results & Downloads

 DECODER (3) H2020 Project: Open source software development solutions

-In this episode we speak with Olivier Bouzereau from OW2 about the DECODER project and how their commitment to open source technologies will make their work available to developers around the world.
+In this episode we speak with Olivier Bouzereau from OW2 about the DECODER (https://www.decoder-project.eu) project and how their commitment to open source technologies will make their work available to developers around the world.
+The DECODER project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 824231.

 DECODER (3) H2020 Project: Open source software development solutions